Making homemade raspberry jam and canning jars of it for long term storage is a great way to enjoy the taste of summer raspberries all year round!

 There’s something to be said for picking your own raspberries in the cool of the morning on a gorgeous day.
-That’s my feeling every single time I pick berries at a local U-Pick Farm.
+It’s also fun to use those fresh-picked berries to make raspberry jam!

 This time I picked about 14 pounds of Willamette Red Raspberries.
 Here’s a few of them…

-I let the jars sit, undisturbed on the dish towel for 24 hours, listening for the tell-tale “PING” sounds, which means the jars have sealed.
-(I also checked the seal once jars were cool, by lightly pressing on the middle of the lid with my finger.
-If the jar did not seal, the lid will spring back… if that happens, you must refrigerate that jar of jam.
+Let the jars sit, undisturbed on the dish towel for 24 hours, listening for the tell-tale “PING” sounds, which means the jars have sealed.
+Check the seal by lightly pressing on the middle of the lid with a finger.
+If the jar did not seal, the lid will spring back. if that happens, you must refrigerate that jar of jam.

 That’s it… a little bit of time guarantees us absolutely delicious, fresh raspberry jam all year long!
 YAY!
 Sure hope you’ll give this recipe a try!